zorixid/Weather-vs-CPU/README.md

 *
 Version 0.03
 - [x] Project structure and size reduced
-- [x] Added ability for frontend to communicate with backend
+- [x] Added ability for front-end to communicate with backend
-- [x] Added Bat script to read temperature on Windows (need admin rights)
+- [x] Added Bat script to read the temperature on Windows (need admin rights)
 - [x] Added Custom Menu, submenu options
 - [x] Added Shortcuts for menu items
-- [x] Added Ability to package application for production
+- [x] Added Ability to package the application for production
 - [x] Added Openhardwaremonitor https://github.com/openhardwaremonitor/openhardwaremonitor
 *
 Version 0.04
 - [x] CPU Temperature Monitoring function added
-- [x] Start auto monitoring from menu added
+- [x] Added Start and Stop auto-monitoring from the main menu
+- [x] Added ability to stop monitoring from app
+- [x] Add ability to identify and quit running processes

 *
 Things to do
-- [-] Add propper description on how to use
+- [-] Add proper description on how to use
-- [-] Add ability to stopp monitoring from app
-- [-] Add Fetch data once
-- [-] Add Auto monitoring
 - [-] Add ability to identify processors cores
-- [-] Add ability to Change Town,
+- [-] Add ability to Change town or get location data
-- [-] Get process ID for Openhardwaremonitor termination on app close
 - [-] Add support for React dev tools
-- [-] Get my location data, feed to API
-- [-] Optimise for different OS (process.platform darwin win32 linux)
+- [-] Optimise for different OS (process.platform darwin, win32, linux)
 - [-] Load and Display data side by side for (visual representation)
 - [-] Analyse results (visual representation)